-These condensed interim consolidated financial statements include the accounts of the Company and those of its wholly owned subsidiaries, First Canadian Uranium Inc. ("First Canadian Uranium"), Pele Diamond Corporation ("Pele Diamond"), Pele Gold Corporation ("Pele Gold") and Mountain Pass Resources, Inc. ("Mountain Pass").
+These condensed interim consolidated financial statements include the accounts of the Company and those of its wholly owned subsidiaries, Eco Ridge Development Corporation ("ERDC"), (formerly known as First Canadian Uranium Inc.), Pele Diamond Corporation ("Pele Diamond"), Pele Gold Corporation ("Pele Gold") and Mountain Pass Resources, Inc. ("Mountain Pass").
 All intercompany accounts and transactions have been eliminated.

-The Company's condensed interim consolidated financial statements reflect the results of operations for the three and six months ended March 31, 2015 and 2014, and the assets, liabilities and shareholders' equity as at March 31, 2015 and September 30, 2014.
+The Company's condensed interim consolidated financial statements reflect the results of operations for the three and six months ended March 31, 2016 and 2015, and the assets, liabilities and shareholders' equity as at March 31, 2016 and September 30, 2015.